AelasarHD/Flawless/README.md

 ### **Store In Cloud**

-Pro version, supports saving to iCloud, Google Drive or Microsoft OneDrive.
+Pro version, supports saving to Google Drive, Microsoft OneDrive and other avaiable cloud solutions.